glenrobson/iiif-tiler/README.md

 ## Options

 This generates tiles that are compatible with [IIIF Version 2](https://iiif.io/api/image/2.1/) and [Version 3.0](https://iiif.io/api/image/3.0/).
 Currently this is hard coded in [Tiler.java](https://github.com/glenrobson/iiif-tiler/blob/939ce3f929b415dd97d780033c2eef8ab31c4854/src/main/java/uk/co/gdmrdigital/iiif/image/Tiler.java#L126).

+## Releases

+The releasable jar file with all of the dependencies is in `target/iiif-tiler.jar`.
+The basic code without dependencies is in `target/iiif-tiler-$version.jar`